stevbla/reInvent_smart_factory/README.md

 6. If you want to create different topic for each Data Stream then double click on the **publish** item and define a topic for example plc/ds0.
 ![Node Red topic](images/nrtopic.png)

 7. Now Deploy the flow and click on inject.
-You will now see in the AWS IoT that the data is coming across on a topic.
+You will now see in AWS IoT that the data is coming across on a topic.
 ![Node Red topic iot](images/nrtopiciot.png)